-If you’re laid off during a recession, you can rebound by investing in yourself.
+If you’re lose your job and income during a recession, you can rebound by “investing in yourself.”
 You could go back to school to gain additional knowledge or skills that could help you get a better job.

-Paying down debt is another option if you’re worried that your job situation might go south at some point.
+Paying down debt is another option if you worry that your job situation might go south at some point.
 The less money you have to spend on bills, the less stressed you’ll feel during an economic crisis.

-If you’re invested for the long term, a looming recession shouldn’t set you off into a panic.
+If you’re investing for the long term, a looming recession shouldn’t panic you.
 You may want to off-load some investments to take some profits off the table.
 But for the most part, your strategy should not be to sell when prices are low.
 You may think you’ll get back in when prices have stopped falling, but it’s impossible to call a bottom until it has passed.

 Instead, you should hold the positions that you entered as long-term investments.
 That said, if you have cash to invest, you may want to consider buying recession-friendly sectors such as consumer staples, utilities and health care.
 Stocks that have been paying a dividend for many years are also a good choice, since they tend to be long established companies that can withstand a downturn.

 Tips for Smart Investing

 - If you’re unsure of how to build a recession-proof portfolio, a financial advisor can help.
 Finding the right financial advisor doesn’t have to be hard.
 SmartAsset’s free tool matches you with up to three financial advisors in your area in just five minutes.
 If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.